Emiliano Grillo

-Hector Emiliano Grillo (/es/ or /en/; born 14 September 1992) is an Argentine professional golfer who plays on the PGA Tour.
+Hector Emiliano Grillo (/es/; born 14 September 1992) is an Argentine professional golfer who plays on the PGA Tour.
 He won the 2015 Frys.com Open and 2023 Charles Schwab Challenge on the PGA Tour.

 Early years and amateur career

-In his youth, Grillo was quarter-finalist at the 2008 U.S. Junior Amateur.
+In his youth, Grillo was a quarter-finalist at the 2008 U.S. Junior Amateur.
 He got the 2009 Byron Nelson International Junior Golf Award.

 Professional career

 Grillo turned professional in 2011 and earned playing status on the European Tour via Qualifying School.
 He finished 10th in his first event, the 2012 Africa Open.
 He finished 94th in the 2012 European Tour Order of Merit and 89th in 2013.

 In February 2014, Grillo had his best finish to date on the European Tour, when he finished runner-up behind Stephen Gallacher at the Omega Dubai Desert Classic.
 Later in the season he finished 8th at the BMW International Open and the BMW Masters, and 11th at the Turkish Airlines Open.
 He ended 44th on the European Tour Race to Dubai.
 He also won the Visa Open de Argentina on PGA Tour Latinoamérica.

 Grillo began the 2015 European Tour season with a third place at the Volvo China Open, a fifth place at the Qatar Masters, a sixth place at the Open de España and an 11th place at the Shenzhen International.
 He finished fourth at the DP World Tour Championship, Dubai and 40th on the Race to Dubai.

 Also in 2015, Grillo lost in a five-man playoff at the Puerto Rico Open on the PGA Tour, playing on a sponsor's exemption, and finished tenth at the Barbasol Championship.
 In just seven starts, he earned enough to qualify for the 2015 Web.com Tour Finals.
 He claimed a ninth place at the Hotel Fitness Championship, a runner-up at the Small Business Connection Championship and a first place at the Web.com Tour Championship.
-Therefore, he finished second at the Finals money list and got a card for the 2016 PGA Tour.
+Therefore, he finished second on the Finals money list and got a card for the 2016 PGA Tour.
 Since Grillo only played in seven events during the 2014–15 season, he was still considered a rookie for the 2015–16 season.